hadley/adv-r/Functional-programming.md

 The next two functions work with more general classes of functions:

-* `Map`: can take more than one vector as an input and calls `f` element-by-element on each input.
-It returns a list.

 * `Reduce` recursively reduces a vector to a single value by first calling `f` with the first two elements, then the result of `f` and the second element and so on.